-Found that chimps engage in warfare with neighboring communities and that chimps are capable of altruism, which they display by adopting unrelated orphaned infants.
+Found that chimpanzees engage in warfare with neighboring communities and that chimps are capable of altruism, which they display by adopting unrelated orphaned infants.

-First to observe chimpanzees eating meat and making and using tools
+First to observe chimps eating meat and making and using tools.

 1956 - While working as an assistant in a London film studio, she receives an invitation from a friend to visit her farm in Kenya.

 1957 - Arrives in Africa and meets famous archeologist and paleontologist Louis Leakey.
 He hires her as an assistant and then asks her to study a group of chimpanzees living in Tanzania.

 July 1960 - Arrives at the Gombe Stream Chimpanzee Reserve in Tanzania to begin her study of chimpanzees.